 Caring for Your Own Dead

 "Utah law allows families to care for their dead without the services of a licensed funeral director.
-Families that do not retain a funeral director must file a death certificate and comply with state laws and rules regarding the disposition of human remains."
+Families that do not retain a funeral director must file a death certificate and comply with state laws and rules regarding the disposition of human remains." -UT State

 Caution